Train At Pine Rest | Psychology Predoctoral Internship

 Scott Halstead, PhD

 Scott Halstead, PhD, is a Vice President and the Corporate Director of Pine Rest’s Outpatient and Recovery Services.
 Dr. Halstead received his doctoral degree from Fuller Theological Seminary in 1992, served as a psychologist with the U.S. Air Force from 1991 to 2003, and completed a two-year neuropsychology fellowship at Brown University in 2000.
 He joined Pine Rest in 2003.
 Even in his Director position, he still provides some outpatient neuropsychological evaluations.
 Dr. Halstead specializes in working with older adults with memory disorders, and presents to interns on this and other assessment issues.
-Within the psychology internship, Dr. Halstead provides oversight and is a member of the Training Advisory Committee.
+Within the psychology internship, Dr. Halstead provides oversight and is a member of the Training Advisory Committee

-Gregory V. Mallis, PsyD
+Gregory V. Mallis, PsyD, Licensed Psychologist

 Bruce Retterath, PhD, Licensed Psychologist

-Christina Russell, PhD, Licensed Psychologist
+Lisa Schirmer, PhD, Licensed Psychologist

-Lisa Schirmer, LP, supervises one of the therapy placements at the Southwest Clinic.
+Lisa Schirmer, PhD, supervises one of the therapy placements at the Southwest Clinic.
 She is a licensed psychologist who has over 30 years of experience working with diverse populations in a variety of clinical settings including outpatient clinics, employee assistance programs, hospitals, intensive outpatient programs and partial hospital programs.
 She received her M.Ed. in Counseling from McGill University in Montreal, Quebec and earned a Ph.D. in Counseling Psychology from Michigan State University.

 Dr. Schirmer believes that empowering relationships are central to healing and recovery.
 Her clinical orientation is rooted in cognitive behavior theory and therapies.
 Dr. Schirmer’s areas of interest include working with clients experiencing life transitions, work stress and interpersonal conflict; as well as those struggling with depression, anxiety, living with a chronic mental illness, suicidality, and co-occurring mental health and substance use disorders.